jamiebuilds/unstated/README.md

 # Unstated

-> State that goes without saying
+> State so simple, it goes without saying

 ## Installation